rlugojr/sample-apps/example-elk-stack/README.md

 	rm -f GeoLiteCity.dat.gz

 	cd -
-	chown -R runner logstash-2.4.0/
+	chown -R runner:runner logstash-2.4.0/
 )

 ```

-Note that we have installed a more roubust set of IP to geography mappings when
+Note that we have installed a more robust set of IP-to-geography mappings when
 we built the logstash package (see right after the comment `Update the geo ip
 data`)